ArduPilot/ardupilot_wiki/rover/source/docs/wind-vane.rst

 A wind vane is used to sense both the wind speed and direction of the apparent wind; this can then be used to calculate the true wind speed and direction.
 Wind vanes are only supported for Rover sailing vehicles.
-All wind vane paramiters can be found by serching for the prefix :ref:`WNDVN <WNDVN_TYPE>`.
+All wind vane parameters can be found by searching for the prefix :ref:`WNDVN <WNDVN_TYPE>`.

 Sensing wind direction
 ----------------------